xmos/lib_src/examples/AN00231_ASRC_SPDIF_TO_DAC/README.rst

 Summary
 -------

-The XMOS Asynchronous Sample Rate Conversion (ASRC) library allows audio to be streamed between systems running from with asynchronous while maintaining "Hi-Res" audio quality.
+The XMOS Asynchronous Sample Rate Conversion (ASRC) library allows audio to be streamed between systems running with asynchronous sample rates while maintaining "Hi-Res" audio quality.
 Practical examples where ASRC can provide significant benefits include:

 - Allowing systems to receive and mix multiple digital audio streams
 - Removing the cost and hardware complexity of audio clock recovery using a PLL